agibson684/Public/README.md

 Public
 ======

-Public Documents I want to share
+Some old scripts I've made and want to share.